-Healing Action was born of a Commercial Sexual Exploitation survivor's dream to provide services that didn't exist when trying to lean "the life."This dream was born over years which included Katie Rhoades, MSW Founder & Executive Director of Healing Action, earning her Master's Degree in Social Work of Washington University in St. Louis, and over years integrating herself deeply into the social service network of the St. Louis professional community and seeing major gaps in helping women viewed as members of the 'oldest profession.'
+Healing Action was born of a Commercial Sexual Exploitation survivor's dream to provide services that didn't exist when trying to leave "the life."This dream was born over years which included Katie Rhoades, MSW Founder & Executive Director of Healing Action, earning her Master's Degree in Social Work of Washington University in St. Louis, and over years integrating herself deeply into the social service network of the St. Louis professional community and seeing major gaps in helping women viewed as members of the 'oldest profession.'

 Four years ago, Katie Rhoades, MSW, began the actual work of Healing Action by developing and providing trauma-informed therapeutic services to other survivors in residential shelters and within other mental health programs across St. Louis.
 While also balancing a full time job, no funding, and no staff, Katie's education and advocacy work was also a voice to political leaders in the Greater St. Louis area and within the Missouri State Legislature.
 Rhoades started the organization as a way to educate her community, similar non-profits, and the government.
 Specifically, she worked on Missouri’s Safe at Home Bill.
 The Safe at Home Bill provides, free of charge, post office boxes to victims of sex trafficking, so their abusers cannot locate them.
 Rhoades also recognizing that prostitution frequently occurs at hotels, trained many hotel staff teams to identify commercial sex.
 Thereby, Rhoades was successful in placing one more stopgap into the commercial sex trade.